 The Manor, Hemingford Grey

-One of the oldest continuously inhabited houses in Britain, The Manor was Lucy M. Boston's home from 1939 and was the setting for her Green Knowe children's books.
-Many of the toys and other features mentioned in the books exist in the house and garden so going round The Manor visitors feel that they are walking into the books.
-In the winter Lucy Boston sewed exquisite patchworks which form the only collection of this calibre worldwide which can be seen in the house where they were made.
-During World War 2 she gave gramophone recitals to the RAF in the Music Room which is virtually unchanged since 1130.
-The old EMG gramophone is played during the tour.
+One of the oldest continuously inhabited houses in Britain, Hemingford Manor was Lucy M. Boston’s home from 1939 and the setting for her beloved Green Knowe children’s books.
+Many of the toys and features mentioned in her stories remain in the house and gardens, so visitors truly feel as though they are stepping into the pages of her books.

-The 3.5 acre garden laid out by Lucy Boston, is bordered by a moat on three sides and the river Great Ouse on the other.
-Long herbaceous borders are filled with mainly scented plants of year-round interest.
-The garden contains coronation and chess topiary, many old roses, Cedric Morris and Dykes Medal-winning irises.
-It is surrounded by wilderness which is full of wildlife.
-It is a wonderful garden for accompanied children to explore.
+Boston transformed 3.5 acres into a magical garden, bordered by a moat on three sides and the River Great Ouse on the other.
+Long herbaceous borders are filled with scented plants of year-round interest.
+Highlights include coronation and chess topiary, many old roses, and Cedric Morris and Dykes Medal-winning irises.
+The garden blends formal planting with wild areas full of wildlife, offering children and adults alike a space for exploration and imagination.

 House and Garden Prices: Adults £14, Children £5